conor-deegan/personal-website/posts/building-web-services-from-scratch-part-1-intro.md

 - I want to try to keep this as simple as possible.
 - I plan to use Rust or Typescript for almost everything.
 - I will try to avoid using any libraries that do the heavy lifting for me however I want to focus on the core functionality of the services so I may cheat a little.
+- I won't be explaining much theory, these services are all pretty self-explanatory and there are plenty of resources online that explain how they work.
+I will focus on the implementation.

 Right, let's get started.
 I am going to start with the DNS set up.
 I have pretty much no idea how DNS *actually* works (something something port 53) so this should be fun...